top of page

 Getting Involved is Easy!

 Come to the meetings, volunteer or become a member.
 There are no membership fees.
-Any Beacon Hill resident, business person, property owner, governmental agencies, businesses and non-profit organizations can participate.
+Any Beacon Hill resident, business person, property owner, governmental agency, business or non-profit organization can participate.

 Sign up here to receive meeting notices.
 After you attend one meeting, you are considered a Beacon Hill Council community member!
 The more people participate, the more we can do for our neighborhood.